 Other hazards which do not result in classification Prolonged or repeated skin contact without proper cleaning can clog the pores of the skin resulting in disorders such as oil acne/folliculitis.
-According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 1.4 Revision Date: 12/31/2015 Print Date: 05/02/2016 Used oil may contain harmful impurities.
+Used oil may contain harmful impurities.
 Not classified as flammable but will burn.
 The classification of this material is based on OSHA HCS 2012 criteria.
 Under normal conditions of use or in a foreseeable emergency, this product does not meet the definition of a hazardous chemical when evaluated according to the OSHA Hazard Communication Standard, 29 CFR 1910.1200.
 SECTION 3.
-COMPOSITION/INFORMATION ON INGREDIENTS Chemical nature : Blend of polyolefins and additives.
-Hazardous components No hazardous ingredients SECTION 4.
-FIRST-AID MEASURES General advice : Not expected to be a health hazard when used under normal conditions.
+COMPOSITION/INFORMATION ON INGREDIENTS Chemical nature : Highly refined mineral oils and additives.
+The highly refined mineral oil contains <3% (w/w) DMSOextract, according to IP346.

-If inhaled : No treatment necessary under normal conditions of use.
+Hazardous components SECTION 4.
+FIRST-AID MEASURES If inhaled : No treatment necessary under normal conditions of use.
 If symptoms persist, obtain medical advice.
 In case of skin contact : Remove contaminated clothing.
 Flush exposed area with water and follow by washing with soap if available.
 If persistent irritation occurs, obtain medical attention.
 In case of eye contact : Flush eye with copious quantities of water.
+Remove contact lenses, if present and easy to do.
+Continue rinsing.

 If persistent irritation occurs, obtain medical attention.
 If swallowed : In general no treatment is necessary unless large quantities are swallowed, however, get medical advice.
-Most important symptoms and effects, both acute and delayed : Oil acne/folliculitis signs and symptoms may include formation of black pustules and spots on the skin of exposed areas.
+Most important symptoms and effects, both acute and delayed Oil acne/folliculitis signs and symptoms may include formation of black pustules and spots on the skin of exposed areas.
 Ingestion may result in nausea, vomiting and/or diarrhoea.
 Protection of first-aiders : When administering first aid, ensure that you are wearing the appropriate personal protective equipment according to the incident, injury and surroundings.

+Indication of any immediate medical attention and special

+treatment needed

-Immediate medical attention, special treatment : Treat symptomatically.
+Treat symptomatically.

+According to OSHA Hazard Communication Standard, 29 CFR 1910.1200

+Shell Omala S1 W 680

+Version Revision Date: SDS Number: Print Date: 04/27/2018

+2.2 04/26/2018 800001005751 Date of last issue: 04/25/2018

 SECTION 5.
+FIRE-FIGHTING MEASURES

-FIRE-FIGHTING MEASURES Suitable extinguishing media : Foam, water spray or fog.
+Suitable extinguishing media : Foam, water spray or fog.
 Dry chemical powder, carbon dioxide, sand or earth may be used for small fires only.

+Unsuitable extinguishing

+media

-Unsuitable extinguishing : Do not use water in a jet.
-According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 1.4 Revision Date: 12/31/2015 Print Date: 05/02/2016 media Specific hazards during firefighting : Hazardous combustion products may include: A complex mixture of airborne solid and liquid particulates and gases (smoke).
+Do not use water in a jet.

+Specific hazards during firefighting

+Hazardous combustion products may include:

+A complex mixture of airborne solid and liquid particulates and

+gases (smoke).

-Carbon monoxide may be evolved if incomplete combustion
+Carbon monoxide may be evolved if incomplete combustion occurs.

 Unidentified organic and inorganic compounds.

-Specific extinguishing methods

-Use extinguishing measures that are appropriate to local circumstances and the surrounding environment.

-Special protective equipment
+Specific extinguishing methods Use extinguishing measures that are appropriate to local circumstances and the surrounding environment.
+Special protective equipment :

-for firefighters

-Proper protective equipment including chemical resistant gloves are to be worn; chemical resistant suit is indicated if large contact with spilled product is expected.
+for firefighters Proper protective equipment including chemical resistant gloves are to be worn; chemical resistant suit is indicated if large contact with spilled product is expected.
 Self-Contained Breathing Apparatus must be worn when approaching a fire in a confined space.
-Select fire fighter's clothing approved to

-relevant Standards (e.g. Europe: EN469).
+Select fire fighter's clothing approved to relevant Standards (e.g. Europe: EN469).
 SECTION 6.
-ACCIDENTAL RELEASE MEASURES

-tive equipment and emergency procedures

-Personal precautions, protec- : Avoid contact with skin and eyes.
+ACCIDENTAL RELEASE MEASURES Personal precautions, protective equipment and emergency procedures Personal precautions, protec- : Avoid contact with skin and eyes.
+Environmental precautions Use appropriate containment to avoid environmental contamination.

-Environmental precautions

-: Use appropriate containment to avoid environmental contamination.
 Prevent from spreading or entering drains, ditches or rivers by using sand, earth, or other appropriate barriers.

-Local authorities should be advised if significant spillages

-cannot be contained.
+Local authorities should be advised if significant spillages cannot be contained.